 Sevince Bayrak and Oral Göktaş, founders of the Istanbul-based studio SO?
-Architecture and Ideas, were selected as curators for the Pavilion of Turkey in the 18th International Architecture Exhibition, La Biennale di Venezia 2023.
-Named Ghost Stories: Carrier Bag Theory of Architecture, the installation questions how architects can transform buildings instead of demolishing or leaving them to their fate to reveal hopeful proposals for the future.
-The exhibition will take on 20 May–26 November 2023, under the coordination of the Istanbul Foundation for Culture and Arts (İKSV).
+Architecture and Ideas, were selected as curators for the Pavilion of Türkiye in the 18th International Architecture Exhibition, La Biennale di Venezia 2023, with an exhibition project titled Ghost Stories: Carrier Bag Theory of Architecture.
+The installation questions the accepted perceptions of unused buildings in order to discover more hopeful proposals for the future.
+The exhibition will be open from May 20th until November 26th, 2023, under the coordination of the Istanbul Foundation for Culture and Arts (İKSV).
 The project team consists of Aysima Akın, Kevser Reyyan Doğan, Merve Akdoğan and the research team includes Taylan Tosun, Doğu Tonkur, Hatice Bahar Çoklar Berke Şevketoğlu, Duygu Sayğı.

 SO?
-Architecture and Ideas' work has been published internationally, winning the Young Architects Programme by MoMA/PS1 and one of the invited participants in the competition at the Royal Academy of Arts in London.
-The studio has been nominated for Mies and Aga Khan Awards, and they were among the finalists of the Architectural Review Emerging Architecture Award 2019.
-Sevince Bayrak and Oral Göktaş recent works include the cultural center Beylikduzu Ataturk Arts, and the transformation of a swimming pool and a hangar for a public hall, both in the city of Istanbul.
+Architecture and Ideas' work has been published internationally as the winners of the Young Architects Programme by MoMA/PS1 and one of the invited participants in the competition at the Royal Academy of Arts in London.
+The studio has been nominated for the Mies and Aga Khan Awards, and they were among the finalists of the Architectural Review Emerging Architecture Award 2019.
+Sevince Bayrak and Oral Göktaş' recent works include the cultural center Beylikduzu Ataturk Arts, and the transformation of a swimming pool and a hangar for a public hall, both in the city of Istanbul.

 For the 18th edition of the International Architecture Exhibition - La Biennale di Venezia, curator Lesley Lokko has chosen the theme The Laboratory of the Future.
-Other countries have also announced their selected curators.
-SPACES was selected as Curators of the U.S. Pavilion, with a project that examines the role of plastic “both literally and as a cultural metaphor”; Germany has chosen ARCH+ and Summacumfemmer Büro Juliane Greb as curators with a project focused on repair and maintenance; while the UAE pavilion will be curated by Faysal Tabbarah, who chose to explore the potential of the dry landscape of his country.
+Other countries have also announced their selected curators and exhibition projects, with many of them focusing on forgotten or hidden aspects of the built environment.
+The Bulgarian Pavilion explores school abandonment and urban decline; Germany has chosen ARCH+ and Summacumfemmer Büro Juliane Greb as curators with a project focused on repair and maintenance, while the UAE pavilion will be curated by Faysal Tabbarah, who chose to explore the potential of the dry landscape of his country.